Auditory cortex

 The auditory cortex is the part of the temporal lobe that processes auditory information in humans and many other vertebrates.
 It is a part of the auditory system, performing basic and higher functions in hearing, such as possible relations to language switching.
 It is located bilaterally, roughly at the upper sides of the temporal lobes – in humans, curving down and onto the medial surface, on the superior temporal plane, within the lateral sulcus and comprising parts of the transverse temporal gyri, and the superior temporal gyrus, including the planum polare and planum temporale (roughly Brodmann areas 41 and 42, and partially 22).

 The auditory cortex takes part in the spectrotemporal, meaning involving time and frequency, analysis of the inputs passed on from the ear.
-The cortex then filters and passes on the information to the dual stream of speech processing.
+Nearby brain areas then filter and pass on the information to the two streams of speech processing.
 The auditory cortex's function may help explain why particular brain damage leads to particular outcomes.
 For example, unilateral destruction, in a region of the auditory pathway above the cochlear nucleus, results in slight hearing loss, whereas bilateral destruction results in cortical deafness.

 Structure

 The auditory cortex was previously subdivided into primary (A1) and secondary (A2) projection areas and further association areas.
 The modern divisions of the auditory cortex are the core (which includes primary auditory cortex, A1), the belt (secondary auditory cortex, A2), and the parabelt (tertiary auditory cortex, A3).
 The belt is the area immediately surrounding the core; the parabelt is adjacent to the lateral side of the belt.

-Besides receiving input from the ears via lower parts of the auditory system, it also transmits signals back to these areas and is interconnected with other parts of the cerebral cortex.
+Besides receiving input from the ears via lower parts of the auditory system, it also transmits signals back to these areas and is interconnected with other parts of the brain.
 Within the core (A1), its structure preserves tonotopy, the orderly representation of frequency, due to its ability to map low to high frequencies corresponding to the apex and base, respectively, of the cochlea.

 Data about the auditory cortex has been obtained through studies in rodents, cats, macaques, and other animals.
 In humans, the structure and function of the auditory cortex has been studied using functional magnetic resonance imaging (fMRI), electroencephalography (EEG), and electrocorticography.